holzbh/holzbh/README.md

   - Designed from scratch, including backend and support for themes
   - Link leads to my trophy cabinet, displaying non-default theme and mix of staff and user trophies

-_n.b._ There's a common confusion that this means I worked __for__ Neopets/Nickoledon Virtual World Group, which is incorrect.
+_n.b._ There's a common confusion that this means I worked __for__ Neopets/Nickoledon Virtual Worlds Group, which is incorrect.
 We did visit their office in Glendale, CA a couple times and were one of the first externally endorsed sites, but JN is an independent entity.

-### Teaching
-See the [teaching_portfolio](https://github.com/holzbh/holzbh/tree/main/teaching_portfolio) subdirectory for examples of assignments, lectures, and autograding.
-My full list of courses taught (often with a schedule of topics or syllabus) is on my [RPI personal page](https://www.cs.rpi.edu/~holzbh/).